Stephen L. Burns Welcome to the Amish Disco

 It got good reviews, and was a finalist for the 2001 Philip K. Dick Award for best original

 paperback novel.
 It sank like a rock.
-Here are what a few reviewers said about Call:

 This record means that I'm a member of the MAFIA, or Making Appearances Frequently